claudiodangelis/claudiodangelis/src/_posts/2013-06-21-blogging-with-jekyll-using-git-github-and-amazon-aws.md

 title: Blogging with Jekyll using Git, Github and Amazon AWS
 lang: en
 category: web
+tags: [web development, blogging, aws, amazon aws, git, github]
 ---

 I've been using **Jekyll** a lot lately, I'm totally in love with it, it's a simple, fast and brilliant Ruby tool to generate static websites and blogs.
 Well, this post is not really about Jekyll _per se_, it's more likely about the way I use it inside my _ecosystem_.
 If you want to learn more about Jekyll, I think the [official website](http://jekyllrb.com) is a good place to start from.